-2. Creating a familial atmosphere
+2. Creating a Familial Atmosphere

-By asking you to create a family atmosphere at the workplace, we are not talking about treating your employees like you would treat your own brother or father.
+By asking you to create a family atmosphere at the workplace, we are not talking about treating your employees like you would treat your brother or father.
 Think more along the lines of a nephew or distant cousin.
 We all have the kind of extended family members that we can’t tolerate but we will never stand for outsiders talking negatively about them.

 We have the best in mind and heart for them always.
 The same concept should be applied to employees.
 Make sure your workers are comfortable and you are aware if someone is struggling with problems at work.
-Let them know that regardless of how you feel about them or the sternness of your behaviour, you will always have their backs and are even willing to go to war for them.
+Let them know that regardless of how you feel about them or the sternness of your behavior, you will always have their backs and are even willing to go to war for them.